tarsil/cookiecutter-django/README.md

 ## Introduction

-Every time a new django project needs to be set a lot of settings and configurations need to be also set and this cookiecutter offers a lot of boilerplating including:
+Every time a new django project needs to be set, a lot of settings and configurations need to be also set and this cookiecutter offers a lot of boilerplating including:

 1. Login